boazsegev/website_host_wild/source/shows/holy_wine.md

 The teaser song you're listening to was recorded with Hinako Sato (Piano), Yoshihi Yamada (Bass) and Renato Milone (Drums).

+The recital will start with a guest performance of the song "The Note You Left", performed by Alida McKeon with whom I co-wrote the song.

 During the recital, I will probably perform the song "Anneanne", co-written with Deniz Demirkurt.

 During the recital, I might also perform the song "Nightmare", co-written with Alec (William) Simpson.